-Completing his stint as a student at 21, Nic began teaching and directing at the Workshop in 2010 .
+Completing his stint as a student at 21 following a successful decade as a child actor, Nic began teaching and directing at the Workshop in 2010 .
 He directed The Heights at the Stephen Joseph Theatre in Scarborough (Workshop’s National Theatre Connections entry) and Twelfth Night at Nottingham Playhouse as part of the Shakespeare Youth Festival.
-Other personal highlights include Grim, an adaptation of Brothers Grimm stories in collaboration with NTU puppetry students, and most recently a large-scale version of King Lear in a disused warehouse.
-Sheep Soup’s acclaimed musical Mrs Green is due to return to Nottingham Playhouse in October 2014 following a sell-out run at Edinburgh Fringe.
+Other personal highlights include Grim, an adaptation of Brothers Grimm stories in collaboration with NTU puppetry students, and a large-scale, female-led version of King Lear in a disused warehouse.

 Tim Evans (Murphy) is a professional actor, Theatre director, Teacher and Tutor at both The Television Workshop and The Actors Workshop Nottingham.

-Ian has been the director of the Workshop since 1987 directing over 200 shows with the Workshop.
+Ian was director of the Workshop from 1987-2015, directing over 200 shows with the Workshop.
 Under his direction, two plays for the National Theatre Connections project – The Spider Men (2006) and He’s Talking (2008) – have won through to be performed at the National Theatre.
 Many of the plays have been original commissions and he works closely with writers to produce exciting, relevant and authentic young people’s drama.
 He has also written a number of performance pieces for the group – one of which was performed at the children’s BAFTAs.
 He helped write ten episodes of CITV’s Dangerville, taking part in the pitch for the programme, in casting, on-set coaching, and research and feedback sessions in schools.

-He also works with actors, producers and directors in script development, most recently with Tinie Tempah on a new drama project.
+He also works with actors, producers and directors in script development, with recent work including CBBC’s Jamie Johnson and the award-winning Andrea Arnold film American Honey.
 He worked closely with Clio Bernard on The Selfish Giant and continues to work with patron Shane Meadows, many of whose films have substantial Workshop involvement.
 He has recently completed a successful comedy development project with Hat Trick Productions and also has run casting/development workshops with Lucky Giant, the comedy arm of NBC Universal.
-He also was responsible for working with the main actors on Skins in pre shoot workshops for three seasons.
+He also was responsible for working with the lead actors on Skins in pre shoot workshops for three seasons.